relaycorp/awala-testing-jvm/README.md

 # relaynet-jvm-testing

-Testing utilities for Relaynet implementations on the JVM
+Testing utilities for Relaynet implementations on the JVM.